 Handling aids such as panels or flags should be used in a manner to encourage and direct movement of the animals without causing distress, fear or pain.

-Electric goads should not be used routinely, but only when other measures have been ineffective, the animal has no injury or other condition and there is room for the animal to move forward.
+Electric goads must not be used routinely, but only in extremely rare circumstances when other measures have been ineffective, the animal has no injury or other condition that makes moving uncomfortable, there is room for the animal to move forward, and prompting the animal to move is necessary for the safety of other animals or human handlers.

 Only low-voltage goads should be applied to the hindquarters of adult pigs and large ruminants, and never to sensitive areas such as the eyes, mouth, ears, ano-genital region, udders or belly.
 Such instruments should not be used on equids, camelids, ratites, sheep and goats, pregnant animals or on calves or piglets.
 Shocks should not be used repeatedly if the animal fails to respond and should not last longer than one second.